 Much has been made of the historic firsts the election brought for Congress, with Muslims, Native Americans, Latinos, Asian-Americans and African-Americans winning key races along with more than 100 women.

-But an even bigger number of candidates could add to the diversity of state and local offices, with landmark wins in the 6,066 state legislative races held Tuesday as well as local contests.
+But an even larger number of candidates could add to the diversity of state and local offices, with landmark wins in the 6,066 state legislative races held Tuesday, as well as local and municipal contests.

 “There’s not as much attention to the state and local races, but those are the ones that could really make a difference,” said Sayu Bhojwani, the founder of New American Leaders, an organization that trains immigrants and their descendants to run as progressive candidates for state offices.
 “If we want a Congress that looks more diverse in 10 or 15 years, much of it begins with people who are first elected at the state level.”